ngscheurich/docker-os-x-rails/README.md

 name, and `latest` is your image’s author.
 You can change these to whatever you like, or just omit the `-t` option.

-If all went well, running `docker image` should show your newly created image (as well as the `ruby` and `hello-world` images, if you’ve been following along).
+If all went well, running `docker images` should show your newly created image (as well as the `ruby` and `hello-world` images, if you’ve been following along).

 ### Define services